-A number of practical issues must be considered prior to delivering services using tele-education technology (i.e., videoconferencing software) (Bischoff, 2004; Gibson et al., 2010).

-Quality of Transmission

-- The hardware (e.g., webcams), software (e.g., WebEx) and Internet connectivity of all parties must be up to minimal standards to allow for quality, uninterrupted teleconferencing. - Procedures should be developed for how to handle technological troubles (e.g., connection difficulties).

-Financial Cost

-- Costs to service providers and those receiving services must be considered. - Technology hardware continues to improve; however, costs remain relatively low and affordable. - Other potential expenditures to consider include increased bandwidth to support the technology and additional technological assistance.

-Selecting the Right Equipment

-- Service providers should carefully consider all possible objectives they plan to meet and ensure that the hardware and software will allow them to meet those objectives. - In CBC-D, software (e.g., WebEx) is needed because the consultant and consultees need to share documents and review data graphs.

-Confidentiality

-- It is possible for telecommunications to be intercepted by outside parties, increasing the risks of confidentiality being breached. - Secure software that guarantees telecommunications are encrypted should be used to deliver services. - ► Given the added risks and novelty of distance delivery, service providers should ensure that confidentiality is thoroughly discussed and time be given to address questions.
+- A number of practical issues must be considered prior to delivering services using tele-education technology such as videoconferencing software (Bischoff, 2004; Gibson et al., 2010). - Quality of Transmission - The hardware (e.g., web-cams), software (e.g., WebEx) and internet connectivity of all parties must be up to minimal standards to allow for quality, uninterrupted teleconferencing - Procedures should be developed for how to handle technological troubles (e.g., connection difficulties) - Financial Cost - Costs to service providers and those receiving services must be considered - Technology hardware continues to improve, however, costs remain relatively low and affordable - Other potential expenditures to consider include increased bandwidth to support the technology as well as additional technological assistance - Selecting the Right Equipment - Service providers should carefully consider all possible objectives they plan to meet and ensure that the hardware and software will allow them to meet those objectives - In CBC-D, software such as WebEx are needed because the consultant and consultees need to share documents and review data graphs - Confidentiality - It is possible for telecommunications to be intercepted by outside parties, increasing the risks of confidentiality being breached. - Secure software that guarantees telecommunications are encrypted should be used to deliver services - Given the added risks and novelty of distance delivery, service providers should ensure that confidentiality is thoroughly discussed and time be given to address questions - Ethical and Legal - Local and district policies regarding internet and videoconferencing usage should be consulted prior to accessing or providing services - Consultants should be familiar with the technology prior to service delivery - Professional standards and ethics from relevant organizations (e.g., American Psychological Association, American Telemedicine Association) should be reviewed and followed

-Ethical & Legal Policies

-- Local and district policies regarding internet and videoconferencing usage should be consulted prior to accessing or providing services. - Consultants should be familiar with the technology prior to service delivery. - Professional standards and ethics from relevant organizations (e.g., American Psychological Association, American Telemedicine Association) should be reviewed and followed.

-Implications for School Psychology Practice
+Implications

-- Identifying effective methods of using tele-education to deliver specialized services to rural areas has great implications for the future of school psychological service delivery. - School psychologists can reach a significantly larger population (from a greater range of geographic areas) in an efficient manner. - By gaining access to a greater number of school psychological services, rural educators can better meet the diverse needs of their students by individualizing each student's treatment. - Rural educators can increase their involvement in research practices through distance partnerships with universities interested in assessing interventions within rural populations.
+- Identifying effective methods of using tele-education to deliver specialized services to rural areas has great implications for the future of rural service delivery. - Specifically, rural educators would have access to a wide array of specialized services that are not typically available due to distance or the need for specialized training. - By gaining access to a greater number of services, rural educators can better meet the diverse needs of their students by individualizing each student's treatment. - Rural educators can increase their involvement in research practices through distance partnerships with universities interested in assessing interventions within rural populations. - The following section provides an example of how rural educators can take advantage of research partnerships.